Manhunt (1976 film): Legacy

 As the first foreign film to release in China after the Cultural Revolution ended, it became hugely popular in China at the time and Ken Takakura became very well known.
 The film had an impact on modern Chinese culture, introducing many Chinese to the outside world, including Japanese popular culture, technology, infrastructure and street fashion.
 When Ken Takakura died of lymphoma in November 2014, a huge number of Chinese Internet users expressed their sympathies and condolences, including many celebrities in the Chinese movie industry.
 The spokesman of China's Ministry of Foreign Affairs, Hong Lei, said that Takakura made significant contributions to the cultural exchange between China and Japan.

 Remake

 Hong Kong action film director John Woo announced at the 2015 Cannes Film Festival that he was directing a remake of Kimi yo Fundo no Kawa o Watare.
 In March 2016, it was confirmed that Zhang Hanyu, Masaharu Fukuyama, and Qi Wei would be starring in the film.
 Ha Ji-won was additionally confirmed as being attached to the project.
 Lee Byung-hun was slated to join, but had to drop out due to scheduling conflicts.
-Taking place and being shot in Japan, the film will have Chinese, Korean, and English dialogue.
+Taking place and shot in Japan, the film has Chinese, Japanese, and English dialogue.